Munger Fort: Other monuments in the fort

 Though locally known as the 'Palace of Shuja', the Mughal Prince, it is inferred to have been built earlier by Nawab Mir Qasim Ali, who also ruled from Munger.
 The palace is bounded by high rise walls on three sides and the Ganges river on the west side.
 As in any palace of the Mughals, it consisted of a Khas Mahal or 'Zanana Palace', the 'Diwane-I-Am' or Public Audience Hall and the Tope-Khana or Armoury (made of 10–15 ft thick walls) (now a dormitory).
 There was also a mosque on the west side of the palace, now in ruins, but used as storehouse.
-There was a Turkish bath (hammam) and a dressing room to the west of the present day jailer's office.
+There was a hammam (bathhouse) and a dressing room to the west of the present day jailer's office.
 An interesting feature noted below the floor of the mosque is a dry well or pit of 10–12 ft depth, which leads to several tunnels running in different directions.
 The well was, in earlier times, connected to the river through an opening, which has since been shored up.
 The Khas Mahal of the palace and the Public Audience Hall inside the fort, which are now seen mostly in ruins, are used as a jail and a school for the convicts.